likhith816/csi-internship/layers in OSI Model/layers in OSI Model.md

 ## Layer 6: Presentation Layer

 Responsible for **data translation, encryption, and compression**.

+It ensures that data is in a readable and understandable format for both sender and receiver.
+This layer handles data encryption, decryption, compression, and conversion (e.g., EBCDIC to ASCII).
+It acts as a translator and formatter for network data.

+Examples include SSL/TLS, JPEG, MPEG, and GIF formats.

 ### Protocols/Standards:
 - **TLS/SSL**, **JPEG**, **MPEG**, **GIF**, **MIME**